-Top 5 Sketch Alternative for Linux
+Top 5 Sketch Alternative for Linux in 2021

 Is there a Sketch app for Linux users?
 Unfortunately, no, there isn't.
 Moreover, in terms of offering a Sketch alternative Linux doesn't have the kind of firepower that the Windows and Mac platforms enjoy.
 However, if you're a die-hard Ubuntu fan or a user of one of the numerous Linux distributions, you're probably still searching for a solid Sketch alternative for Linux because you need advanced design and prototyping capabilities.
 The best Sketch Linux alternative apps are listed here, along with key properties, pros, cons, and other platform support.
 Each of these apps listed here can act as a Sketch alternative for Ubuntu and other Linux distros.

 On a scale of 1 to 5, as a design and prototyping software, Wondershare Mockitt gets a full 5-star rating.
 Not only does it offer comprehensive and advanced features and rapid prototyping capabilities but it does that absolutely free of cost.
 It is one of the few premium Windows and Mac design tools that offers a native version for Ubuntu.
 And it has the online version which means you can use it anywhere on any systems.

 Some of the feature highlights of Wondershare Mockitt include online design and prototyping, real-time previews, shareable template and asset libraries, drag and drop interface, animations, transitions, gestures, multiple preview modes, online feedback and commenting, easy hand-off to developers, cloud collaboration, and much more.

 - Combile design, prototyping, flowchart into one platform

 - Extensive libraries for assets and wide prototyping templates for users to choose

 - Drag and drop actions for quick layout design

 - Animate your prototypes to show clients a realistic view of the final product

 - Designers can share specs with developers using URLs for real-time online inspection